CAUSE #5: New predators

 Here is an example to comprehend the atrocity of such a hornet attack:

 In Japan, beekeepers sometimes prefer European honey bees to native honey bees, because of the larger honey harvest.
 Those European bees are not prepared for the attacks of the local Japanese giant hornet, a sub-species of the Asian hornet.
-Once one of these giant hornets has located a hive of European honey bees, it leaves pheromone markers around it, that attract other hornet nest-mates.
+Once one of these giant hornets has located a hive of European honey bees, it leaves pheromone markers around the hive.
+These markers then attract other hornet nest-mates.

-When they attack, an individual hornet can kill forty European honey bees per minute, while a group of 30 hornets can hunt down an entire hive containing 30,000 bees in less than four hours2.
+When they attack, an individual hornet can kill forty European honey bees per minute.
+A group of 30 hornets can hunt down an entire hive containing 30,000 bees in less than four hours2.

 After the honey bee mass, the hornets return to their nest with the bee thoraxes and bee larvae to feed to their larvae.
-Bee heads and limbs are left behind and remain as proves of the massacre.
+They leave bee heads and limbs behind, which remain as proves of the massacre.

 Why do hornets attack bees?

 Hornets attack honey bee colonies to feed their brood with proteins (bee larvae) and to get carbohydrates (honey).
-Asian honey bees defend their colonies and form a ball of worker bees around the intruder and kill it by heatstroke, like in this following, impressive video by National Geographic.
+Asian honey bees defend their colonies and form a ball of worker bees around the intruder and kill it by heatstroke.
+To see how they do it, check this impressive video by National Geographic.

-In Europe, native honey bees successfully display the same balling behavior against the native hornet species, but unfortunately they can’t consistently fight the Asian hornet3.
+In Europe, native honey bees successfully display the same balling behavior against the native hornet species.
+Unfortunately they can’t consistently fight the Asian hornet3.

 In France, bee colonies exhibit ineffective defense strategy against attacks of the new invader.